ABOUT

 over view

 The Worthing Rotary Carnival, held annually in Worthing, West Sussex, is a long-standing community event with roots dating back to the early 20th century.
-Organised by the Rotary Club of Worthing, the carnival began as a small community initiative aimed at bringing the town together while raising funds for local charities and causes.
+Organised by the Rotary Club of Worthing, the carnival began as a small community initiative aimed at bringing the town together while raising funds for Worthing Hospital

 Over the decades the event has changed to adapt to local conditions, and is not slowly recovering from the impact of COVID and cost of living crisis.

-It is now expanding to grown into one of Worthing’s largest and most anticipated free family events, drawing local residents and visitors from outside the county.
+It has now expanded into Worthing’s largest and most anticipated free family events, drawing local residents and visitors from outside the county.

 the evolving face of change